-RHG plans to add a 5,000 s.f.
-Processing facility, a 14,400 s.f. greenhouse, a 9,000 s.f. greenhouse, a 3,000 s.f. greenhouse, and a 400 s.f. storage area, for a total proposed 31,800 s.f. of impervious footprint.
-This total impervious footprint is roughly .004% of the area of the project parcel.
-The 1-acre outdoor canopy area itself will not increase the impervious surface area of the Project Parcel as it is proposed as outdoor, and therefore should not increase the volume of runoff from the Project Site.
-As mandated by the development standards in Article 27, Section (at), all development, cultivation, pesticides, and fertilizers will be located a minimum of 100 feet from all surface water, which is the unnamed seasonal creek identified on the property.
-As depicted on the Topographic Map site plan (Sheet 6), the slope of the cultivation area is relatively level, with small gradual slopes.
-Waterflow will likely be to all directions from the cultivation area being the cultivation site is a high point (Sheet 2).
+WeGrow plans to add a thirty-two 90' x 125' greenhouses, two 90' x 125' immature plant greenhouses, four 50' x 100' processing facilities and two 200 s.f. storage shed for a total impervious footprint of 387,600 square feet.
+This total impervious footprint is roughly 3% of the area of the total parcel size of 309 acres.
+As mandated by the development standards in Article 27, Section (at), all development, cultivation, pesticides, and fertilizers will be located a minimum of 100 feet from all surface water, which are the unnamed intermittent steams and seasonal wetlands identified on the property.
+To further reduce any impacts the proposed project will be a minimum of 150 feet away from any surface water.
+As depicted on the Topographic Map site plan (Sheet 6), the slope of the cultivation area is completely flat, with minimal slopes.
 Displayed is a minimum of 100 feet of naturally existing vegetated buffer area between project areas and watercourses, which will naturally filter any runoff, removing sediment, nutrients, and pesticides that become mobilized and allow it to infiltrate into the soil/groundwater basin.
-There are proposed straw wattles completely surrounding the outdoor cultivation to prevent sediment movement from the cultivation site to natural surface water.
+There are proposed straw wattles surrounding the south and eastern half of the cultivation to prevent sediment movement from the cultivation site to natural surface water.
 At the county's request or if site characteristics change over the course of time, the applicant will extend straw wattles to further mitigate for sediment movement.